z00m128/sjasmplus/INSTALL.md

 or

-- complete MinGW environment for MS Windows, optionally CMake installed into MinGW bin directory
+- complete MinGW environment for MS Windows, with MinGW bin directories added in PATH variable (typically C:\MinGW\bin;C:\MinGW\msys\1.0\bin)
+- CMake installed into MinGW bin directory (optionally)

 Compilation is tested with GCC 5.3.0, it should run also with older versions, but warnings or errors may occur.